Protocentral/protocentral_sensything/docs/index.md

 If you have purchased the *Sensything - board only* version then you will have to bring your own battery, and cables.
 This video throws light on how to set up your Sensything device.
 Get set Go!
-<iframe width="640" height="564" src="https://player.vimeo.com/video/306863926" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>
+<iframewidth="640" height="360" src="https://player.vimeo.com/video/306863926" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>
 ### Making the connections
 1) Downloading the App and connecting the device **Note**: The Sensything App is currently available for Android users on Google Play store.
 The ios version will be coming soon.
 Stay tuned for updates!
-<iframe width="640" height="564" src="https://player.vimeo.com/video/307040678" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>
+<iframe width="640" height="360" src="https://player.vimeo.com/video/307040678" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>
 2) Basic connections of Analog sensors
 The basic Analog channels are:-
 • GND - Ground